-Specifically, inclusion criteria were: (i) studies enrolling subjects with a confirmed diagnosis of COVID-19; (ii) studies providing data on the prevalence of dyslipidaemia/hyperlipidaemia between survivors (S) and non-survivors (NS).
-Conversely, case reports, review articles, abstracts, editorials/letters, and case series with less than 10 participants were excluded.
-Each included article was independently evaluated by two reviewers (MZ, LR); in case of discrepancies a third author was involved, and final consensus was achieved through discussion.
+Specifically, inclusion criteria were: (i) studies enrolling subjects with a confirmed diagnosis of COVID-19 and (ii) studies providing data on the prevalence of dyslipidaemia/hyperlipidaemia between survivors (S) and non-survivors (NS).
+Conversely, case reports, review articles, abstracts, editorials/letters and case series with <10 participants were excluded.
+Each included article was independently evaluated by two reviewers (M.Z. and L.R.); in case of discrepancies a third author was involved, and final consensus was achieved through discussion.

-Data Extraction and quality assessment
+Data extraction and quality assessment

-Data were independently extracted by two reviewers (MZ, GR) using a standardized protocol.
+Data were independently extracted by two reviewers (M.Z. and G.R.) using a standardized protocol.
 Disagreements were resolved.
-For this meta-analysis, the following data elements were extracted: sample size, number of survivors (S) and non-survivors (NS), mean age, gender and major comorbidities (HT and DM) stratified according to the outcome status (S and NS).
-The quality of included studies was graded using the Newcastle-Ottawa quality assessment scale (NOS) [8].
+For this meta-analysis, the following data elements were extracted: sample size, number of survivors (S) and NS, mean age, gender and major comorbidities (HT and DM) stratified according to the outcome status (S and NS).
+The quality of included studies was graded using the Newcastle-Ottawa quality assessment scale (NOS).8